 Erosion on the IRD was identified in 2010.
 Repairs were completed in 2012 that included grading and placement of boulders and riprap in the drainages west of the IRD.
-The repairs continue to be effective in 2022.
+The repairs continue to be effective in 2024.

 In 2021, flow into the IRD culvert was diverted to a new culvert near the Mine Shop.
 The former IRD and TCRD culverts were plugged.
+The outflow points of both culverts have been monitored and no breaches in the plugs have been noted.
 Regrading of low areas in the IRD was conducted in 2021 to promote surface water flow and reduce ponding and infiltration in these areas.
 Lodgepole pine seeds were planted around the IRD in 2022.

-The DRMS inspection in August 2022 noted no problems with the area and that slopes appeared stable.
+The DRMS inspection in August 2023 noted no problems with the area and that slopes appeared stable.